 - WDE has developed posters describing the educational rights of children and youth experiencing homelessness which can be downloaded and posted throughout local communities and schools.
 WDE has worked with the State Library Association to ensure that these posters are available for posting in county libraries. - WDE regularly does presentations to local and statewide organizations such as the Wyoming Public Health Association, the Wyoming Homeless Collaborative, Kiwanis, faith communities and others on the rights and needs of homeless children and youth. - WDE leads participation in Wyoming Homeless Children and Youth Awareness Month each November.
-WDE Communications Team staff provide regular updates and factoids on family homelessness through the agency's social media throughout that month, and the Governor has signed a proclamation recognizing the event. - WDE works with the Wyoming Coalition Against Domestic Violence and Sexual Assault to provide training to their staff throughout Wyoming about resources that may be available to their clients through the McKinney-Vento Act. - 2.
+WDE Communications Team staff provide regular updates and factoids on family homelessness through the agency's social media throughout that month, and the Governor has signed a proclamation recognizing the event. - WDE works with domestic violence, sexual assault, suicide prevention, and human trafficking organizations such as the Wyoming Coalition Against Domestic Violence and Sexual Assault, and Human Trafficking Task Force to provide training to their staff throughout Wyoming about resources that may be available to their clients through the McKinney-Vento Act. - 2.
 Dispute Resolution (722(g)(1)(C) of the McKinney-Vento Act): Describe procedures for the prompt resolution of disputes regarding the educational placement of homeless children and youth.